approov/quickstart-flutter-httpclient/SHAPES-EXAMPLE.md

 If the iOS build fails with an error related to `Pods-Runner` then navigate inside `ios` folder using `cd ios` and run `pod install`.

+If the iOS build fails with an error complaining about missing `.xcconfig` files, like for example `error: could not find included file Pods/Target Support Files/Pods-Runner/Pods-Runner.debug.xcconfig in search paths` you need to open the xcode workspace file `example/ios/ios/Runner.xcworkspace` and await for Xcode to reindex all the files.
+Then close the workspace and run the tes app again.

 If the iOS build fails with a signing error, open the Xcode project located in `quickstart-flutter-httpclient/example/ios/Runner.xcworkspace`:

 ```